Moneymoney122/checkm8-usb/README.md

 # checkm8-usb
-bash script to check when the device disconnects during checkm8 explotation, not very accurate
+bash script to check when the device disconnects during checkm8 explotation, not very accurate.

-exit the script with Ctrl+C
+exit the script with Ctrl+C.